-Lewis & Clark's graduate programs leading to licensure and endorsements are approved under the National Council for Accreditation of Teacher Education (NCATE) and the Oregon Teacher Standards and Practices Commission (TSPC).
+Lewis & Clark's graduate programs leading to PK-12 degrees, licensure, and endorsements are accredited by the Council for the Accreditation of Educator Preparation (CAEP) and approved by the Oregon Teacher Standards and Practices Commission (TSPC).

 ESOL Endorsement

 There are two pathways for students interested in completing the requirements for an Oregon TSPC-approved ESOL endorsement.